-As virtually the only DVDs-by-mail provider, DVD Netflix is well worth the cost.
-With a bevy of streaming sites, including many other free streaming services, dvd.netflix.com is in a unique position as virtually the exclusive provider of a servive focused on physical media.
+As virtually the only DVDs-by-mail provider, DVD Netflix stands apart from the competition.
+With a bevy of streaming sites, including many free movie streaming sites , DVD Netflix is in a unique position as the exclusive provider of a service focused on physical media.

-Ok, so you can totally take advantage of this without subscribing to DVD Netflix.
-But the DVD Netflix Blog is a veritable treasure trove of information, from what’s coming soon to its roster of discs, to round-ups of the best kids’ books-turned-movies, and genre analyses.
+While you don’t have to be subscribed, these benefits will make you want to watch more movies.
+The DVD Netflix Blog offers a veritable treasure trove of information, from what’s coming soon to its roster of discs, to round-ups of the best kids’ books-turned-movies, and genre analysis.

-Via its social media channels like Instagram and Twitter, DVD Netflix regularly gives away swag, and there’s DVD Chat hosted on Twitter, where film fiends can talk cinema.
+Via its social media channels like Instagram and Twitter, DVD Netflix regularly gives away swag.
+There’s also DVD Chat hosted on Twitter, where film fiends can talk about cinema.
 Overall, DVD Netflix truly fosters a sense of community.

 Physical Media Is Still a Thing!